gliech/semantic-release-config-github-ansible-role/README.md

 ## Usage

-As this module and [@gliech/semantic-release-config-base][2] contain all necessary modules as dependencies, you only have to install this module itself.
+As this module and [@gliech/semantic-release-config-base][2] contain all necessary modules as dependencies, you only have to install the module itself.

 In addition this repository provides a reusable GitHub Actions workflow that you can use in your `.github/workflows`.